AdUki/LuaState/README.md

 Lightweight Lua51 binding library for C++11.

+#### Main features:
+ * While getting values from `lua_State*` library does not use vectors or lists for memoization of key values.
+It uses values which are already in native Lua C API stack and simple int variables to index them.
+ * To keep Lua C API stack clean.
+When we create lua_State*, library automaticaly creates priority queue, where we keep when and which Lua values can be removed from stack.
+This can be big performacne gain while querying deep structures from tables.
+ * We can bind lamba functions, where captured variables are managed by Lua garbage collector.
+ * No nesting C preprocessor macros to bind our classes.
+We can use only C++11 code and bind our classes with capture lists of lambdas.
+This way we can bind anything: function, variables, pointers...
+ * When we can bind almost ANY function.
+There is no predefined form.
+In that way we can avoid boilerplate code and parameters can be self documented with their names.
+ * Multiple return values with `std::tuples` - `lua::tie` (same syntax as `std::tie`).
+ * We can directly pass lua values (tables for instance) around in C++ code.
+For example we can return table from one Lua function and put this table as parameter to another Lua function.
+All this just in C++.

 ### Setting it up

 Just create lua::State variable, which will initialize lus_State and loads up standard libraries.
 It will close state automatically in destructor.